+

 Other Popular Answers

-Unique answers from Germany users whose views extended beyond the provided choices.
+Unique answers from Germany voters whose views went beyond the provided options.

 Yes, but only outside psychology and if the violation did not violate the patient's autonomy and was not regarding vaccination.